Are you looking for Indigenous Awareness training?

 Here's an interview with Ginger Gosnell-Myers, Manager, Aboriginal Relations, City of Vancouver, on the importance of providing Indigenous Awareness training to staff, and on the importance of honouring the Truth and Reconciliation Commission's 94 Calls-to-Action.

-Clients choose Indigenous Corporate Training Inc. for their Aboriginal/Indigenous Awareness training needs because they trust our credentials and experience.
+People and Organizations choose Indigenous Corporate Training Inc. for their Indigenous Awareness training needs because they trust our credentials and experience.

 Historical Background of Indigenous Peoples

 Constitutional, Political and Legal Context